 Cure times affect how quickly an installation can occur and then how quickly the floor can be returned to full use – or other trades come back into the area to work.
-When a resin floor has reached physical cure, it is trafficable, however chemicals are still released into the air until the resin reaches a full chemical cure.
+When a resin floor has reached a physical cure, it is trafficable, however, chemicals are still released into the air until the resin reaches a full chemical cure.

 |Cure type||Degafloor MMA flooring||Epoxy/Polyurethane flooring|